albesianor/Asian-options-hedging/README.md

 ### Another attempt at delta-hedging
 [Notebook 4](04_asian_hedging.ipynb) reimplements the hedging strategy to use conditional deltas in a self-financing portfolio.
 The outcome is still a bit off, but not as much as before.
 The distribution of profits looks also more regular, and extreme values are less extreme, suggesting a partially working hedging strategy, that is however incomplete, with likely reasons being the mixing continuous geometric average formulas with discrete hedging, and the impossibility to perfectly delta hedge Asian options by only trading the underlying asset.

+Below, strike and spot prices are $100.00, the interest rate is 4.5%, yearly volatility is 0.41, and time to expiration is 1 year.

 ![Geometric hedging](pictures/GAO_hedging.png)

 The arithmetic hedging strategy is less precise, as expected given that we are using deltas from the geometric one as proxies.